developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 #### Key Event Examples

-**F1 key as &lt;buttonAction&gt; -** To generate an F1 KeyEvent as a button action for a particular button in a ButtonBar, set the **buttonAction** syntax as follows:
+**To generate an F1 key as a buttonAction** for a particular button in a ButtonBar, set the buttonAction syntax as follows:

     :::xml
     <buttonAction value ="key-131"/>

-**Scan Trigger key as &lt;buttonAction&gt; -** To configure a button as a scan trigger, send the trigger KeyEvent code (key-104) to the Enterprise Browser app, which will pass it to the barcode scanning framework and activate the scanner.
+**To set the scan trigger key as a buttonAction**, send the trigger KeyEvent code (key-104) to the Enterprise Browser app, which will pass it to the barcode scanning framework and activate the scanner.
 The example below also selects images for the button states:

     :::xml
     <Button1>